Nada-Khater/Car-Racing-JS/README.md

 # Car-Racing-JS / Welcome to the Car Dodge Game!
 Dodge the oncoming cars and aim for the highest score.
 Challenge yourself and see how long you can survive on the road!

+## Getting Started
+- Game is available at:  https://nada-khater.github.io/Car-Racing-JS/

 ## Overview
 - **Objective:** Your goal is to avoid oncoming cars and survive as long as possible.
 - **Scoring:** The longer you survive, the higher your score.
 Try to beat your own high score!

 ## Controls
 - **For Desktop:**
-    - Use the arrow keys (←, →) or (W, A, S, D keys) to move the car left, right, up, or down.
+    - Use the arrow keys (←, →), touchpad or (W, A, S, D keys) to move the car left, right, up, or down.

 - **For Touchscreen Devices:**
     - Swipe left or right on the screen to move the car accordingly.